chatakondukarthik/Questions/README.md

 # Coding Questions
-This repo is for myself, where i try to solve all kinds of Coding questions
+This repo is for myself, where i try to solve all kinds of Coding questions.